 In Dorado you’ll find the most beautiful and pristine, beaches on the north coast.
 Our favorite is for the enjoyment of guests at one of the top luxurious resorts of Puerto Rico, Dorado Beach, a Ritz Carlton Reserve.
-If you dream of a romantic luxurious setting, clear waters in tones of emerald green and turquoise blue in a private quiet setting, book a vacation at the Dorado Beach, Ritz Carlton Reserve.
+Beach is a romantic beach setting, where you can snorkel and have fun with a variety of water sports.
 From this location you’ll have easy access to Old San Juan attractions, world class natural attractions and more beaches along the north.

 Vega Baja, Puerto Rico

 Playa Punta Puerto Nuevo / Balneario Puerto Nuevo